bytecodealliance/component-docs/component-model/src/reference/faq.md

 ## Q: How do WebAssembly Components and the WebAssembly System Interface (WASI) relate to each other?

-WebAssembly core modules use functions provided by the host system (the "outside world") but they can only perform computations on a fixed set of primitive types (`i32`, `i64`, `f32`, `f64`), `v128`).
-The component model enables core components to interact with the "outside world" via a rich set of types ([WebAssembly Interface Types][wit]).

 While WebAssembly core module *can* represent higher level types using the available primitives, every binary and platform may do so in an ad-hoc manner.
 The Component Model presents a consistent way of representing a rich set of types familiar in most high level languages that is consistent across binaries and platforms.

+The set of rich types which can be used by WebAssembly components are called [WebAssembly Interface Types (WIT)][wit].

-The WebAssembly System Interface (WASI) is a set of APIs for WASI being developed for eventual standardization by the WASI Subgroup, which is a subgroup of the WebAssembly Community Group.
+The WebAssembly System Interface (WASI) is a set of APIs (specified in WIT) developed for eventual standardization by the WASI
+Subgroup, which is a subgroup of the WebAssembly Community Group.
 WASI defines interfaces, functions and types that a system or platform can expose to a WebAssembly component.
 At a glance, many parts of WASI are UNIX-like, in that they match traditional expectations for programs like STDIN, STDOUT, and writing to files.